slackware-es/web/content/posts/diskusage.md

 To decrease the number of orphan files, use [Appimage](https://appimage.org/) or [flatpak](https://flatpak.org/) to install software which do not have a package for Slackware.
 Also consider making your own packages, it is easy and allows you to control all the files on your system.

 We can devise a script to find all orphan files and list them along with their size in Kb.
-Be aware this script is slow and requires a considerable amount of RAM (around 400M on our case)
+Be aware this script is slow and requires a considerable amount of RAM (around 400M on our case).
+See the contribution below for a better approach.

 {{< highlight bash >}}
 #!/bin/bash